nest/ode-toolbox/README.md

-# NEST ode-toolbox
+# ode-toolbox

 [![Build status](https://travis-ci.org/nest/ode-toolbox.svg?branch=master)](https://travis-ci.org/nest/ode-toolbox) [![Testing coverage](https://codecov.io/gh/nest/ode-toolbox/branch/master/graph/badge.svg)](https://codecov.io/gh/nest/ode-toolbox)

 Choosing the optimal solver for systems of ordinary differential equations (ODEs) is a critical step in dynamical systems simulation. ode-toolbox assists in solver benchmarking, and recommends a solver on the basis of a set of user-configurable heuristics.
-If some or all of the dynamical equations are found to be analytically tractable, ode-toolbox generates corresponding propagator matrices, that allow a solution to be calculated at machine precision.
+If some or all of the dynamical equations are found to be analytically solvable, ode-toolbox generates corresponding propagator matrices, that allow a solution to be calculated at machine precision.

 ode-toolbox is written in Python and leverages SymPy for the symbolic manipulation of equations.
 It was initially developed in the context of the [NESTML](https://github.com/nest/nestml) project, in which the main focus was on the class of spiking neurons presently available in the [NEST](https://github.com/nest/nest-simulator) simulator.
 It can, however, be used standalone and is broadly applicable to continuous-time dynamical systems as well as systems that undergo instantaneous events (such as neuronal spikes or impulsive forces).